Acknowledgement of Country

 In some cases, this can mean referring to or involving services that provide specialised assistance to particular communities.

 Unfortunately, myths and assumptions that incorrectly link certain cultures to forced marriage are common.
 These can have damaging consequences, including making people feel unsafe or more reluctant to disclose their situation or seek help.
 Assumptions and biases may also prevent you from identifying a situation as a forced marriage if it does not fit your preconceived ideas.
-The presence of power imbalances, discrimination and stigma experienced by diverse communities may also heighten barriers to seeking help – but when we take these barriers into account, it can inform the best ways of helping that person.
+The presence of power imbalances, discrimination and stigma experienced by diverse communities may add to barriers to seeking help – but when we take these barriers into account, it can inform the best ways of helping that person.

 How does this work in practice?

-• Be proactive about minimising cultural misunderstandings to prevent the negative impacts that this can have on people being supported.
+Be proactive about minimising cultural misunderstandings to prevent the negative impacts that this can have on people being supported.
 If you work closely with a particular community or cultural group that is different to your own, you can learn from them about their culture and practices, and read more to help inform and deepen your perspective.

-• Ensure that you always use accredited interpreters (see Section 6 (c)).
+Ensure that you always use accredited interpreters (see Section 6 (c)).

-• Be aware that cultural differences exist, without passing judgement.
+Be aware that cultural differences exist, without passing judgement.
 This includes being aware that there are many different traditions and customs surrounding marriage, and different community expectations.

-• Understand that there are differences even within cultures and religions, and that no two experiences or situations are the same, even if they are based in the same overarching culture or religion.
+Understand that there are differences even within cultures and religions, and that no two experiences or situations are the same, even if they are based in the same overarching culture or religion.

-• Be self-aware and reflect on your own biases and assumptions.
+Be self-aware and reflect on your own biases and assumptions.
 This includes being aware that biases hinder the ability to effectively understand a person and their situation.

-• Participate in cultural competence training if you have the opportunity.
+Participate in cultural competence training if you have the opportunity.

-• Challenge damaging myths with communities and within the workplace about forced marriage, its causes, and who it affects (see Section 3).
+Challenge damaging myths with communities and within the workplace about forced marriage, its causes, and who it affects (see Section 3).

 3. Support recovery through a trauma-informed approach

 Trauma can be defined as events that “overwhelm the ordinary systems of care that give people a sense of control, connection, and meaning”.
 [35] Trauma can result from an isolated incident, or from multiple traumatic events (known as complex trauma); it can be experienced over an extended period of time in a “cumulative effect of emotional abuse”.
 [36] Whether one experiences, avoids, leaves, or is at risk of a forced marriage, it can be a deeply traumatic experience.
-Forced marriage can also occur within the context of intergenerational or collective trauma, for example in families and communities experiencing extreme pressures such as forced displacement, grief, loss, poverty, and social exclusion.
+Forced marriage can also occur in the context of intergenerational or collective trauma, for example in families and communities experiencing extreme pressures such as forced displacement, grief, loss, poverty, and social exclusion.

 An effective trauma-informed approach to supporting recovery starts by prioritising and taking the time, if possible, to establish a supportive relationship built on trust.
 This means carefully listening in a respectful and non-judgemental way, and letting the person lead the conversation so that they feel respected and safe to open up.
 Being trauma-informed means understanding what trauma looks like for the person you are supporting, including how it may affect their memory; their ability to make decisions, concentrate, communicate and relate with others; and their physical and mental health.